 Daniel Modafferi’s civil litigation practice includes the representation of public entities, law enforcement, and a variety of private clients.
 Daniel’s practice includes government representation, land use and development, public works, constitutional law, intellectual property, products liability, personal injury, and employment law.
 Daniel’s thorough, aggressive approach has consistently produced favorable results for clients at all phases of litigation, as well as in appeals and through alternative dispute resolution.

-Daniel is a graduate of the University of California, Irvine School of Law, where he served as a member of the Moot Court Honors Board, and as President of the UC Irvine Student Chapter of The Federalist Society.
-He received his undergraduate degree in Economics from Loyola Marymount University, graduating summa cum laude as the Valedictorian of the Department of Economics, and also minoring in History and Italian.
+Daniel is a graduate of the University of California, Irvine School of Law, where he served as a member of the Moot Court Honors Board, and as President of The Federalist Society.
+He earned his undergraduate degree in Economics from Loyola Marymount University, graduating summa cum laude as the Valedictorian of the Department of Economics, and also minoring in History and Italian.